ExpressDead/game-of-love/README.md

 ## Game of Love

+> This is just me doing a little test work with magit.
+This seemed like as fitting a place as any for a real world test.

 If it helps you can think of this as a variation on Conway's Game of Life.
 You will pick up on the variations quickly.
 This is the first iteration and needs a lot of work.